the-turing-way/the-turing-way/book/content/remote_events/01/activity-types.md

 - Is there a session helper available in case microphones need to be passed between panelists?
 - Are the microphones controlled by the panelists, or can they be switched off by a technical helper?
 This can be important in case of technical difficulties such as feedback, or if panel members do not adhere to the rules set by the moderator.
-- Can the panel be seen from anywhere in the room?
+- Can the panel be seen from everywhere in the room?
 - Time-tracking.
 Is there a clock for the moderator to track answer times and the overall time, or is a session chair providing that feedback?
 - How are questions being gathered for the open discussion with the audience (if applicable)?